 “Actually, there’s two boats,” said Shakes.

-“Ah, hmm,” said the dock boss, “there’s a note here that you have a mini sub mated on the bottom of the big boat.
+“Ah, hmm,” said the dock boss.
+“There’s a note here that you have a mini sub mated on the bottom of the big boat.
 That’s a pretty unusual docking arrangement.”

 “We would not normally come in that way,” said Hemi, “but we are in pretty bad shape.
 We had to rig up a whole complicated situation with the smaller sub to have enough power to get here.
 We have basically got no power, no fuel, and we need repairs and restock.”

 “Hmph.
 Well.
 We’re full-service here.
 This island is pretty isolated, so we keep a lot of stock and parts on hand.
 Having a deep supply is the good side of being isolated.
 The bad side is that shit’s going to be pretty fucking expensive.
 It costs a premium to move it out here.
-I give folks honest assessments—hell that’s how I got this shitty dock boss position—but most of the goods around here are sold from the crew of one independent operator to another.
+I give folks honest assessments—hell, that’s how I got this shitty dock boss position—but most of the goods around here are sold from the crew of one independent operator to another.
 I can’t control what prices those connivers might try to get from those who might be a little desperate.”

 “Can you point us in the right direction for purchasing supplies and hiring some halfway decent welders who can do repairs?”
 Percy asked.